 With proper handling, these resins do not normally require additional drying prior to processing.
 However, if the seal is broken on the container or the bag is not completely resealed after opening, the product will absorb moisture and have to be dried prior to extrusion.
 Polyesters are particularly sensitive to moisture and must be dried in dehumidifying dryers, transported with dry air, and blanketed with dry air or nitrogen in the extruder feed hopper.
 Other problems include contamination with foreign materials such as metal chips, screws, bolts, nuts, cardboard, rodents, and rodent droppings.
 Even so-called medical grade plastics are often contaminated.
 Of course, the contamination will end up in the melt, so every precaution must be taken to avoid contamination by closing bags, covering hoppers, keeping a clean area around the extruders, and similar measures.

-Some of the problems that can occur during extrusion are traceable to the processed raw material; that is, the raw material is not up to specification.
+Some of the problems that can occur during custom plastic extrusion processing are traceable to the processed raw material; that is, the raw material is not up to specification.

 H.D.Plastics is a premier manufacturer for Custom Extruded Plastic Products.
-If you have a new requirement, please free to send us an inquiry to firstname.lastname@example.org
+If you have a new requirement, please free to send us an inquiry at firstname.lastname@example.org